jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## A Few Dollars to Buy the Internet Age

-Open-source lets Main Street make it's own content, apps, and electronics.
+Open-source lets Main Street make its own content, apps, and electronics.
 We can empower bakers and butchers over factory food.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

 I mean, wouldn't having a few urban farms in your suburb make you feel [a little more food secure right now](https://www.youtube.com/user/urbanfarmercstone/featured)?